Fuel Cells- Definition, Advantages and Future

 Also read: Wind Energy: Definition, Advantages, and Future

 Fuel cells outperform traditional combustion-based technologies, which are now in operation in many power plants and automobiles.
-They emit fewer greenhouse gases and zero atmospheric pollutants that contribute to smog and health issues.
-When pure hydrogen is the fuel, the only byproducts are heat and water.
-Traditional combustion systems use significantly more energy than hydrogen-powered fuel cells.
+The advantages is that they emit fewer greenhouse gases and zero atmospheric pollutants that contribute to smog and health issues.
+When pure hydrogen is the fuel, the only by products are heat and water.
+Traditional combustion systems use significantly more energy than hydrogen-powered ones.

 Fuel Cells Future